 Process Guidelines

-Consistent with requirements of 703 KAR 5:225, the council/committee shall:
+Consistent with requirements of 703 KAR 5:225and the Every Student Succeeds Act of 2015 (ESSA), the council/committee shall:

 Analyze performance data for the school’s students, including an annual review of disaggregated assessment data.

 Review gap targets established by the Board.
-(Upon agreement of the Superintendent and SBDM council, or the Principal if there is not a council, the Board shall establish a biennial target for the school for reducing identified gaps in achievement.)
+(Upon agreement of the Superintendent and SBDM council, or the Principal if there is not a council, the Board shall establish an annual target for the school for reducing identified gaps in achievement.)

 Conduct a comprehensive needs assessment for the school.